Saran-nns/sorn/README.md

 `istdp` - Inhibitory Spike Timing Dependent Plasticity

-Note: If you pass all above options to `freeze`, then the network will behave as Liquid State Machine(LSM).i,e., the connections strengths and thresholds remains fixed at the random intial state.
+Note: If you pass all above options to `freeze`, then the network will behave as Liquid State Machine(LSM) i,e., the connection strengths and thresholds remains fixed at the random intial state.

 ### Network Output Descriptions
   `state_dict`  - Dictionary of connection weights (`Wee`,`Wei`,`Wie`) , Excitatory network activity (`X`), Inhibitory network activities(`Y`), Threshold values (`Te`,`Ti`)